fallaciousreasoning/backbutton-mediaquery/explainer.md

 Advantages over user-agent detection
 - If the user agent changes whether a `display-mode` has a back button the site will not have to be updated.
 - Sites don't have to understand how different user-agents will render them on different devices in different display-modes.
+For example:
-For example, PWAs on Edge display a back button if there are pages in history while PWAs in Chrome never show a back button and PWAs on Android always have a back button available.
+    - PWAs on Edge display a back button if there are pages in history.
+    - PWAs on Chrome Desktop never show a back button.
+    - PWAs on Android always have a back button available.

 ## API Proposal